-Town Centre Redevelopment Guidelines-Local Planning Policy 3.1.4
+Town Centre Redevelopment Guidelines- Local Planning Policy 3.1.4

 Design Element Required Proposed Status

 Urban Structure - - N/A

-Land Use Developments shall Change of use from office D
+Land Use Developments shall incorporate commercial uses consistent with those permitted under the relevant TPS No3 zoning Change of use from office to recreation- private D

-incorporate commercial uses to recreation- private

-consistent with those

-permitted under the relevant

-TPS No3 zoning

-Building Form Scale and N/A
+Building Form Scale and Height N/A

-Height

 Occupant Amenity N/A

 Street Interface N/A

 Pedestrian Amenity N/A

-Vehicle Movement and N/A
+Vehicle Movement and Access N/A

-Access

-Landscape and Public Spaces Car parking shall be provided Existing parking allocation D

-at a rate consistent with the of 4 car bays with office
+Landscape and Public Spaces Car parking shall be provided at a rate consistent with the TPS No 3 minimum requirements, but with a discount of 20% in the case of mixed use buildings where the residential component accounts for at least 40% of the total plot-ratio area 14 car bays D

-TPS No 3 minimum use

-requirements, but with a

-discount of 20% in the case of

-mixed use buildings where

-the residential component

-accounts for at least 40% of

-the total plot-ratio area

-14 car bays

 Resource Conservation N/A

 Signage and Services D

 The subject site is zoned town centre.
-Approval is sought for a change of use from office to recreation-private for a yoga studio.
+Approval is sought for a change of use from office to recreationprivate for a yoga studio.
 There are 3 matters that require discussion in relation to this planning application;